xiaodaigh/rugs_analysis_May14/rugs.md

 Download the data
 ========================================================

-meetup.com -> RUGS - > more - > stats
+- meetup.com -> RUGS - > more - > stats
+- Currently only viewable by Organisers
 ![Membership Data](membershipdata.png)

-Read the data from
+Read the data from CSV
 ========================================================